 Wearing uniforms has been a method of the Scouting movement from the beginning.
 Decades of experience show uniforming to have many benefits, including these:

 - Equality.
 The uniform represents a democratic ideal of equality.
-Boys from various cultures and different economic levels wear the same uniform and cooperate as equals.
+Scouts from various cultures and different economic levels wear the same uniform and cooperate as equals.

 - Achievement.
 The uniform displays badges and other awards so the accomplishments of each Cub Scout can be immediately recognized.